Connect with others who understand.

 Don’t Worry About Small Weight Changes

-Keep in mind that some weight gain is normal and expected.
-Healthy adults put on an average of 1.1 to 2.2 pounds each year.
+A little weight gain is normal and expected.
+Healthy adults gain an average of 1.1 to 2.2 pounds a year.

 Talk With Others Who Understand

-On myRAteam, the social network for people with rheumatoid arthritis and their loved ones, more than 185,000 members come together to ask questions, give advice, and share their stories with others who understand life with rheumatoid arthritis.
+On myRAteam, the social network for people with rheumatoid arthritis and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with rheumatoid arthritis.

 Have you noticed weight changes while taking a biologic for your RA?
-Share your story in the comments below — or start a conversation or ask a question by posting on your Activities page.
-Your voice matters!
+Share your story in the comments below — or start a conversation by posting on your Activities page.

 References